tsunami416604/azure-docs.hu-hu/articles/active-directory-b2c/active-directory-b2c-user-migration.md

 >

 ## <a name="optional-download-the-complete-policy-files"></a>(Nem kötelező) A teljes-fájlok letöltése
-Miután elvégezte a [egyéni szabályzatok – első lépések] [ B2C-GetStartedCustom] forgatókönyv, azt javasoljuk, hogy a forgatókönyv a saját egyéni házirend-fájlok használatával hozhat létre.
-Referenciaként adtunk meg [házirendfájljait minta][UserMigrationSample].
+Miután elvégezte a [egyéni szabályzatok – első lépések][B2C-GetStartedCustom] walkthrough, we recommend that you build your scenario by using your own custom policy files.
+For your reference, we have provided [Sample policy files][UserMigrationSample].

 [AD-PasswordPolicies]: https://docs.microsoft.com/azure/active-directory/active-directory-passwords-policy
 [AD-Powershell]: https://docs.microsoft.com/powershell/azure/active-directory/install-adv2